The Playmates: Career

 The Playmates—Donald Claps (a.k.a.
 Donny Conn), drummer and lyricist; Carl Cicchetti (a.k.a.
 Chic Hetti), pianist music composer; and Morey Cohen (a.k.a.
 Morey Carr), lead vocalist—were an instrumental and vocal trio, from Waterbury, Connecticut, and, in the early 1950s, at the University of Connecticut.
 After graduation in 1952, they began touring small lounges and night clubs in the United States and Canada, originally as "the Nitwits", later as the Playmates.

 Signed to Roulette Records in 1958 as the label's first vocal group, and anticipating a Calypso craze, the group recorded an album called Playmates Visit the West Indies.
 They then released two notable Top 40 singles—"Jo-Ann" and "Don't Go Home"—before having a number 4 hit (July 9, 1958) with the tempo-changing novelty song "Beep Beep", which became a regular feature for Dr. Demento.

-The "Beep Beep" song was on the Billboard Top 40 chart for twelve weeks.
+"Beep Beep" was on the Billboard Top 40 chart for twelve weeks.
 It sold more than one million copies, and was awarded a gold disc.
 Concurrently with the popularity of "Beep Beep", American Motors Corporation (AMC) was setting production and sales records for the Rambler models.
 Because of a directive by the BBC at the time that songs did not include brand names in their lyrics, a version of "Beep Beep" was recorded for the European market, replacing the Cadillac and Nash Rambler with the generic terms limousine and bubble car.

 The group followed up with a chart listing single in 1959 with "What Is Love" and then again in 1960 with "Wait For Me".
 After four albums for Roulette, the novelty group—known for its between-song comedy and banter as much for its repertoire—broke up in 1965.
 Morey Carr died from lung cancer in 1987.
 Donald Claps died in Malibu, California, on September 2, 2015, at the age of 85.